alessandropellegrini/personal-website/_main_pages/theses.md

 ### Heterogeneous Architectures

 Heterogeneous architectures are computer architectures in which there are several different families of processing units (CPUs, GPUs, Coprocessors, low-energy cores, etc.) which can be exploited simultaneously.
 In this context, we are studying how to make different hardware classes interact to reach a common (synchronized) processing goal.
-There is the **possibility to develop the thesis abroad**.

 ### Cybersecurity

 In the context of cybersercurity, we are mostly dealing with defensive security.
-The main topics are related to Intellectual Property Preservation, File System Security, Kernel-Level Authorization, AV detection, and full-stack infrastructure monitoring.
+The main topics are related to Intellectual Property Preservation, by means of code obfuscation based on virtualization and self-modifying binaries.
+The approach we tackle is profoundly based on low-level manipulation of code and data, driven by high level tools proper of Theoretical Computer Science.